Sameera077/FlightsAndSearchService/README.md

         }
     ...

-    - Once u have added ur db config as listed above, go to the src folder from ur terminal and execute `npx sequelize db:create`
+    - Once u have added ur db config as listed above, go to the src folder from ur terminal and execute `npx sequelize db:create`  and the execute

+    `npx sequelize db:migrate`
 .....